-The policy specifies the limitations on the number of positions that can be held at the same time (measured through a system of specific "weightings" for each type of office), which differ depending on: (i) the commitment associated with the position held by each party on both the ENAV Board of Directors and on the management and oversight bodies of other Significant Companies; and (ii) the nature of the companies with which the other positions are held, excluding from this calculation the offices held in direct and/or indirect subsidiaries or associates of ENAV.
+The policy specifies the limitations on the number of offices that can be held at the same time (measured through a system of specific "weightings" for each type of office), which differ depending on: (i) the commitment associated with the office held by each party on both the ENAV Board of Directors and on the management and supervisory bodies of other Significant Companies; and (ii) the nature of the companies with which the other offices are held, excluding from this calculation the offices held in direct and/or indirect subsidiaries or associates of ENAV.

-It also states that ENAV's Chief Executive Officer shall not hold the post of director of another issuer not belonging to the same group, whose Chief Executive Officer is a Director of ENAV.
+It also states that ENAV Chief Executive Officer shall not hold the office of director of another issuer not belonging to the same group, whose Chief Executive Officer is a Director of ENAV.

-The ENAV Board of Directors may grant reasoned exemptions to the above limits, taking due account of the characteristics and complexity of the position.
+The ENAV Board of Directors may grant reasoned exemptions to the above limits, taking due account of the characteristics and complexity of the office.

-The Board of Directors Regulation provides that the policy regarding the maximum number of positions that ENAV Directors can hold is updated at least every three years.
+The BoD Regulation provides that the policy regarding the maximum number of offices that ENAV Directors can hold is updated at least every three years.

-At the date of the Report, based on the communications made by the Company Directors, as verified by the Board of Directors at the time of its installation, as well as periodically and most recently at its meeting of 20 February 2023, the number of positions currently held by ENAV Directors in administration and oversight bodies of Relevant Companies is compatible with the limits set by the policy.
+At the date of the Report, based on the communications made by the Company Directors, as verified by the Board of Directors at the time of its installation, as well as periodically and most recently at its meeting of 20 February 2024, the number of offices currently held by ENAV Directors in administration and supervisory bodies of Relevant Companies is compatible with the limits set by the policy.